Supermagnum/diplexer/README.md

 https://github.com/Supermagnum/diplexer/blob/main/Inductors.pdf

-All caps are 2220 (5750 Metric) SMD RF Microwave / High Q ceramic.
+All caps are 2525 (QEEV Series)  SMD RF Microwave / High Q ceramic.
 1KV or better.

 They should handle up to 1KW.